Screening

 How screening works

-Screening on BIOME is designed to give researchers better signal with less manual work, while ensuring participants are evaluated fairly and anonymously.
+Screening on Biome is designed to give research teams better signal with less manual work, while ensuring applicants are evaluated fairly and pseudonymously.

 The screening process

-- 2.BIOME calculates an eligibility status based on the participant's profile data and quiz responses (if the study includes a quiz)
+- 2Biome calculates an eligibility status based on the applicant's profile data and questionnaire responses (if the study includes a screening questionnaire)

-- 3.BIOME surfaces the participant's reliability score based on their platform-wide track record
+- 3Biome surfaces the applicant's reliability score based on their platform-wide track record

-- 4.The researcher reviews the application in their screening dashboard
+- 4The research team reviews the application in their screening dashboard

-- 5.The researcher makes the final decision: approve, waitlist, or deny
+- 5The research team makes the final decision: approve, waitlist, or deny

 Eligibility

 Eligibility is study-specific.
-It compares the participant's profile against the study's inclusion criteria, exclusion criteria, age range, and eligibility quiz responses.
+It compares the applicant's profile against the study's inclusion criteria, exclusion criteria, age range, and screening questionnaire responses.

-A participant marked as "Eligible" matches the defined criteria.
-A participant marked as "Not eligible" has one or more mismatches.
-In both cases, the researcher makes the final call — eligibility is advisory, not binding.
+An applicant marked as "Eligible" matches the defined criteria.
+An applicant marked as "Not eligible" has one or more mismatches.
+In both cases, the research team makes the final call — eligibility is advisory, not binding.

 Reliability

 Reliability is platform-wide.
-It reflects the participant's behavior across all studies they have participated in on BIOME:
+It reflects the applicant's behavior across all studies they have taken part in on Biome:

 - How many studies they have completed